A proof of Dolbeault geometric Langlands for $\mathrm{GL}_2$ with reduced spectral curves: Whittaker normalization for G=GL2

 \begin{sstep} Conclusion of the proof of the proposition. \end{sstep} By the arguments as above, for a map $\nu$ as in (\ref{nu:F12}) we have obtained the required weight bound.
-For a map $\nu$ with opposite ordering $\chi_2>\chi_1$ and $\mu_2>\mu_1$, we also obtain the required weight bound by the same argument, by replacing $h_{\varepsilon}$ with $h_{\varepsilon}'$ such that
+For a map $\nu$ with opposite ordering $\chi_2>\chi_1$ and $\mu_2>\mu_1$, let $h_{\varepsilon}'$ be a $\mathbb{Q}$-ample divisor on $\cC_b$ such that